THE DHARMA FLOWER SUTRA SEEN THROUGH

 should receive offerings

-from all the devas and humankind.
+from all the deva (ten) and humankind.

 End of the fourth fascicle [scroll].

-Creative Commons LicenseTHE DHARMA FLOWER SUTRA SEEN THROUGH THE ORAL TRANSMISSION OF NICHIREN DAISHÔNIN by Martin Bradley
+Creative Commons LicenseTHE DHARMA FLOWER SUTRA SEEN THROUGH THE ORAL TRANSMISSION OF NICHIREN DAISHŌNIN by Martin Bradley

 is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Canada License